Roman Theatre Of Malaga

 This magnificent Roman monument is right in the center of Malaga.
 The chances are you will come across the Roman theatre by chance as you explore the old town of Malaga.
 Its proximity to the alcazaba means you will be able to visit both of these historical places at the same time.
 Generally, there are fewer people around 3pm in the afternoon.
 You must remember thst the Roman theatre is exposed and in summer it might not be the best hour to visit due to the heat of the sun.

-When you visit the Roman 5heagre of Malaga, there are several other attractions to visit that are close by.
-These could be visited on the same day as the Roman theatre.
+When you visit the Roman theatre of Malaga, there are several other attractions to visit that are close by.
+These could be visited on the same day as you visit the Roman theatre.
 The amazing Alzazaba is just above the Roman theatre and the entrance is just a few meters away.
 The Museum of Malaga can be found just down from the Roman theatre.
 Malaga Cathedral and the Picasso Museum ate about 5 to 10 minutes walk away.
 If you do visit the Roman theatre, make sure you also visit the Alcazaba.
-Both of these attractions ate the oldest and most impressive sighs to visit in Malaga’s historic old town.
+Both of these attractions are the oldest and most impressive sighs to visit in Malaga’s historic old town.

 Roman Theatre Of Malaga Opening Times 2023